edgarpf/aws-csoaa/README.md

 - When you go to the Event dashboard in RDS, you can actually create event subscriptions based on Security groups.

+- MultiAZ is supported for MySQL, MariaDb, Oracle and PostgreSQL.
+With Microsoft SQL server, you need to use the native mirroring to achieve High Availability.

+- When you have an Event subscription, you can simply disable it by de-selecting on the Enabled option.

 ## IAM